Human Movement Science Curriculum (GRAD)

 Permission of the instructor for nonmajors.
 Problem and research oriented.

 Graduate standing in exercise and sport science or permission of the instructor.
-The implementation of theories and practices in a professional setting under the direction of a competent practitioner.
+The implementation of theories and practices in a professional setting under the direction of a professional with expertise in exercise, sport and/or movement science.

 A comprehensive study of race and gender discrimination, adherence, value development, violence, and other socialization factors in youth, collegiate, and Olympic sport.